 - Drain and rinse chickpeas (or beans of choice) and add them to the pan together with the pineapple chunks.

 - Add coconut milk, all spices + salt and pepper to taste.
 Simmer for about 10 minutes or longer (for a thicker curry).
 You can also add 1-2 tsp of cornstarch (mix it with some coconut milk before you add it) to make the curry sauce even thicker.

-- Serve the curry with cooked rice of choice or potatoes.
+- Serve the curry with cooked rice of choice, potatoes, or naan bread.
 Garnish with fresh coriander.
 Enjoy!

 - Read the text in the blog post to find out how to prepare the curry in a slow cooker.

-- Recipe serves two persons.
+- Recipe makes four servings.
 Nutrition facts are for one serving.